threefoldfoundation/tft/ethereum/transfers.md

 ## Bridge UI

-The easuest way is to use the  user interface for transfers using the bridge at <https://bridge.eth.threefold.io>.
+The easiest way is to use the  user interface for transfers using the bridge at <https://bridge.eth.threefold.io>.

 More technical details on how to transfer without the UI are explained below.